Table of Contents

 - Analysis of serum electrolytes, creatinine, blood glucose, and urinalysis

-- A urine pregnancy test for all women in the child-bearing age
+- A urine pregnancy test for all women of child-bearing age

 - Liver function tests and serum amylase levels in cases involving right upper quadrant abdominal pain